Canada Olympic Park: Ski jumping facility

-Winsport also operates a ski jumping facility, commonly known as the Alberta Ski Jump Area, on the east side of the Canada Olympic Park campus.
-The facility has six jumps ranging in size from K4 to K95.
-Of the six jumps at Canada Olympic park three are used year-round (the K18, K38, and K63).
-The K4 and the K89 jumps are used exclusively in the summer months.
-The largest jump, the K95 is no longer used for ski jumping and serves exclusively as a party venue.
-Collectively the facility sees on average 28,000 jumps each year.
-The majority of which are in the summer months.
-The Ski Jump venue is home of the Altius Nordic SC club.
+Winsport formerly operated a ski jumping facility, commonly known as the Alberta Ski Jump Area, on the east side of the Canada Olympic Park campus.
+The facility had six jumps ranging in size from K4 to K114.
+Of the six jumps at Canada Olympic Park, three were used year-round (the K18, K38, and K63), while the K4 and the K89 were used exclusively in the summer months.
+The largest jump, the K114, was no longer used for ski jumping prior to decommissioning.
+The facility was home to the Altius Nordic Ski Club until its closure in 2018 due to high maintenance costs exceeding $400,000 annually and lack of external funding support.
+In 2024, WinSport announced the full decommissioning of the ski jumps to focus on sustainable programming and growth sports, with the 90-metre tower retained for ziplining and other uses.
+Following the closure, the Altius Nordic Ski Club and Ski Jumping Canada have relied on temporary portable jumps and training at other sites like Whistler, highlighting the loss of Canada's only mid-sized K63 jump essential for athlete development.
+No permanent replacement facility has been established in Calgary as of November 2025.

 Mountain Biking

 In the summer Canada Olympic Park is open for the sport of mountain biking.
 The high-speed chairlift is used with bike racks on the chairs.
 There are numerous trails on the hill's west side, complete with north shore ladder stunts and singletrack trails.
 The east trees just contain regular trails, with minimal stunts and jumps.
 COP is also outfitted with a downhill course that held competitions through the summer, although this is no longer active.
 The trails are designed for all riding abilities.
 Canada Olympic Park also has a large dirt jump park and trials park.
 Summer sports camps run all summer with activities ranging from luge to ski jumping.